-- 14.1 The National Lever Action Champions will be known as follows: - 14.1.1 National Lever Action Rimfire Champion. - 14.1.2 National Lever Action Centrefire Champion. - 14.1.3 National Lever Action Classic Calibre Champion.

-- 14.1.4 National Lever Action State Team Champions. - 14.1.5 National Lever Action Two Gun Champion.
+- 14.1 The National Lever Action Champions will be known as follows: - 14.1.1 National Lever Action Rimfire Champion. - 14.1.2 National Lever Action Centrefire Champion. - 14.1.3 National Lever Action Classic Calibre Champion. - 14.1.4 National Lever Action State Team Champions. - 14.1.5 National Lever Action Two Gun Champion.
 (Rimfire and Centrefire combined) - 14.1.6 National Lever Action Three Gun Champion.
-(Rimfire, Centrefire and Classic Calibre combined) - 14.2 The winner(s) of each section of the National Lever Action Championships will be determined by the addition of scores of all advertised events shot on the day(s) of the championships. - 14.3 State Teams: It is agreed that each team shall consist of four members and it will be the responsibility of each State and/or Territory to select their own team members.
-Each team member shall shoot one of the specified Team Event targets according to the position and timing specifications as advertised by the Host Branch / Club.
-The team score is the sum of the four team members' individual aggregates.
+(Rimfire, Centrefire and Classic Calibre combined) - 14.2 The winner(s) of each section of the National Lever Action Championships will be determined by the addition of scores of all advertised events shot on the day(s) of the championships. - 14.3 State Teams: Each team shall consist of four members and it will be the responsibility of each State and/or Territory to select their own team members.
+Each team member shall shoot one event of this match as advertised by the Host Branch / Club.
+The team score is the aggregate of the four team members' individual scores.